mariocd10/knowledgebase/CSS/Position.md

 The default layout of elements in this way is called the **normal flow** of a document, but CSS offers the `position` property to override it.

+**Note**
+Positioning gives you a lot of flexibility and power over the visual layout of a page.
+It's good to remember that no matter the position of elements, the underlying HTML markup should be organized and make sense when read from top to bottom.
+This is how users with *visual impairments* (who rely on assistive devices like screen readers) access your content.

 ## Relative
 When the position of an element is set to **relative**, it allows you to specify how CSS should move it relative to its **current position** in the normal flow of the page.